pivotal/docs-tap/install.md

 See [Installing Part I: Installing CLI](install-general.md).

-## <a id='add-package-repositories-and-EULAs'></a> Add the Tanzu Application Platform package repository and accept the EULAs
+## <a id='add-package-repositories-and-EULAs'></a> Add the Tanzu Application Platform Package Repository and Accept the EULAs

 To add the Tanzu Application Platform package repository: